 Name of Child:

 Name of Parent:

-Please initial and/or complete each box below to indicate your parental permission for self-sign-in/out:
+Please initial and/or complete each box bel self-sign-in/out: low to indicate your parental permission for

-Supervision of Children Policy Statement
+Supervision of Child dren Policy Statement

-Children ten years of age and over may sign themselves into and out of the ageappropriate CYP program in accordance with the Navy Region Center Singapore Supervision of Children Policy Statement.
-A Self-Release Parental Permission form must be completed annually by the sponsor / parent prior to self-release.
+appropriate CYP program in accordance Supervision of Children Policy Statement.
+A y sign themselves into and out of the age- ce with the Navy Region Center Singapore Self-Release Parental Permission form must be onsor / parent prior to self-release.

-Signature of Sponsor/Guardian
+Signature of Sponsor/Guardian Date

-Date

-Youth/Teen Signature
+Youth/Teen Signature Date

-Date

 Additional Instructions:

+Navy Child and Youth Programs Parent Handbook